 If Brave finds the site or a portion of the site is not served over a secure connection, or that the certificate is invalid, a “Not Secure” notification appears in the address bar.

-Be VERY careful about using sites without a valid HTTPS connection.
+Be VERY careful about using sites with an invalid HTTPS connection.

 2. Stop the Trackers in their Tracks